internetarchive/fatcat/guide/src/cookbook.md

 1. Fetch (GET) the existing entity
 2. Create (POST) a new editgroup
-3. Update (PUT) the entity, with the current revision number in the `prev` edit field, and the editgroup id set
+3. Update (PUT) the entity, with the current revision number in the `prev` edit field, and the `editgroup_id` set
-4. Submit (POST?
-TBD) the editgroup for review
+4. Submit (PUT) the editgroup for review
+5. Somebody (human or bot) with admin privileges will Accept (POST) the editgroup.

 ### Merging Duplicate Entities